NicolasJaussaud/BSQ/README.md

 The 'o' representing obstacles.
 When the biggest square was find, the '.' are replaced by 'x'.

+# PRECONDITIONS
+-gcc
+-make

+# EXECUTION
+"./bsq map"
-Execute the project: "./bsq map" you have to disposition 2 map.
+you have to disposition 2 map.

+# CREDIT
+Langage C | Nicolas Jaussaud

 Enjoy !